Three types of insurance every firm should consider

 The breadth of what you can cover with cyber insurance is a benefit, but also a challenge.
 "Coverage can vary dramatically because the terms are not standardized," says Shannon.
 "It could be a full-blown, robust policy that will cover multiple cyber-related risks, or it could be a very limited endorsement on an existing policy that may only cover one or two risk points."

 RIA firms should look closely at what the policy offers and shop around before committing to cyber insurance.
 In particular, you will want to look closely at how ransomware is covered.
 This is when a hacker takes over your network and locks you out until you pay a ransom to recover access.
-According to Verizon's 2021 Data Breach Investigations Report3, ransomware attacks doubled last year and continue to rise.
-In fact, you may remember that fuel supplies were disrupted when the Colonial Pipeline software was shutdown by ransomware.
+According to Verizon's Data Breach Investigations Report3, ransomware attacks continue to rise.
+In fact, you may remember that fuel supplies were disrupted in previous years when the Colonial Pipeline software was shutdown by ransomware.

 Cyber insurance can pay for costs associated with a cyberattack, including identity protection for clients and reputation management for your firm, but the benefits often go deeper.
 Cyber insurance companies typically employ skilled technical staff that can help you identify and remedy an issue.
 Also, carrying cyber insurance is good for your balance sheet or personal assets.
 Rather than show losses due to fraud, you pay a premium as an ordinary expense and the losses are paid to you or your clients by the insurance company.

 It's clear that the risks of mistakes and fraud are growing and that both small and large firms are targets for hackers.
 An insurance policy can prevent errors and attacks from putting your firm out of business.